Green Coffee Extract

-It seems to reduce swings in blood sugar in healthy people and might offer some benefit to those at risk for type 2 diabetes.
-The research is still preliminary, though, since it included only 30 individuals who were of normal weight, without diabetes.
+It seems to reduce swings in blood sugar in healthy people.
+And might offer some benefit to those at risk for type 2 diabetes.
+The research is still preliminary.
+Though, since it included only 30 individuals who were of normal weight, green coffee diabetes.

 The “Secret” ingredient in Green Coffee Bean Extract

 Contrary to what most people believe, there is more to coffee than caffeine.
 The chemicals that appear to regulate glucose levels in both normal and diabetic individuals are called CGA.
-While these occur naturally in fruits and vegetables such as cherries, plums, apples and dried fruit, ts, they are present in their highest concentrations in unroasted, or green, coffee beans.
+While these occur naturally in fruits and vegetables.
+Such as cherries, plums, apples, and dried fruit.
+They are present in their highest concentrations in unroasted or green coffee beans.

-You would be forgiven for thinking that green, unroasted coffee might lack the tantalizing, wake-me-up aroma that emanates from a hot mug of dark roast and you would be right.
+You would be forgiven for thinking that green, unroasted coffee might lack the tantalizing.
+The wake-me-up aroma that emanates from a hot mug of dark roast and you would be right.
 Fortunately, mainstream coffee houses like Starbucks have worked a way around that.
-Instead of trying to mash squidgy green, unroasted beans into a hot beverage that would be messier than it’s worth, they have incorporated it into refreshing cold drinks.
+Instead of trying to mash squidgy green.
+Unroasted beans into a hot beverage that would be messier than it’s worth.
+They have incorporated it into refreshing cold drinks.
 What could possibly be more thirst-quenching on a hot day than a chilled goblet of energizing raspberry pomegranate or orange melon?
-Green coffee extract, as it happens, is actually low in caffeine, making it ideal for people who are trying to reduce their caffeine intake.
+Green coffee extract, as it happens, is actually low in caffeine.
+Making it ideal for people who are trying to reduce their caffeine intake.

 What Research Say?

-Green coffee bean extract, however, is an unroasted coffee bean which contains a higher level of an antioxidant known as CGA.
-According to WebMD, CGA in green coffee is thought to have several health benefits for heart disease, diabetes, and weight management.
+Green coffee bean extract, however, is an unroasted coffee bean which contains a higher level of an antioxidant.
+According to WebMD, CGA in green coffee is thought to have several health benefits for heart disease, diabetes.

-While experts continue to experiment and analyze the potential benefits of green coffee bean extract on diabetes and weight management, researchers suggest more studies be conducted before firmly recommending the extract for treating serious health conditions.
+While experts continue to experiment and analyze the potential benefits.
+Green coffee bean extract on diabetes and weight management, Researchers suggest more studies be conducted before recommending the extract for treating serious health conditions.

 CGA works in reducing weight and blood glucose by: